RS Berkane: Return to the Botola

-Fouzi Lekjaa era (2018–present)
+First success

 In 2018, RS Berkane won its first ever title, the Moroccan Throne Cup after defeating Wydad de Fès In penalties.

 Berkane have been making steady progress over the years, culminating with their first continental silverware.
 After their Confederation Cup campaign ended at the quarter-final stage in 2018, they went further in 2019 and lost the final to Zamalek SC.
 In the semi-final, Berkane defeated CS Sfaxien 3–2 on aggregate, reaching the final of the CAF Confederation Cup for the first time.

+In August 2019, after a decade at the helm, Fouzi Lekjaa stepped down as president of RS Berkane, marking the end of an era of transformative leadership.
+Following his resignation, Hakim Ben Abdellah was appointed as the new president, ushering in a new chapter for the club's administration.

+Hakim Ben Abdellah era (2019–present)

 In 2020, Renaissance Sportive De Berkane was crowned Confederation Cup champions, clinching their first continental title in their history.
 The club beat Egyptians Pyramids 1–0 in the final game at Moulay Abdallah Stadium in Rabat.
 In the semi-final, Berkane defeated countrymates Hassania Agadir 2–1both scored by Mohamed Aziz.

 In the 2022 CAF Confederation Cup, Berkane qualified to the knockout stages after finishing top in the group stages winning three matches, drawing one and losing two.
 They defeated Al Masry in the Quarter-finals after an away goal ruled in their favor.
-In the Semi-final, they faced TP Mazembe, which ended in a 4-2 victory on aggregate.
-On 20 May 2022, Berkane defeated Orlando Pirates F.C. on penalties to win their second african title.
+In the Semi-final, they faced TP Mazembe, which ended in a 4–2 victory on aggregate.
+On 20 May 2022, Berkane defeated Orlando Pirates F.C. on penalties to win their second African title.
 With this win, Berkane will play in the first-ever all-Moroccan CAF Super Cup against 2021–22 CAF Champions League winners, Wydad AC.
 On 28 July 2022, Berkane defeated Wydad in penalties in the 2020–21 Moroccan Throne Cup to win its second domestic title.

-On 11 September 2022, Berkane defeated Wydad 2-0 to win its first ever CAF Super Cup.
+On 11 September 2022, Berkane defeated Wydad 2–0 to win its first ever CAF Super Cup.
 They failed to qualify for the 2023 CAF Confederation Cup.
 However, following a poor start to the season, Abdelhak Benchikha was sacked in November 2022 after three months officially in charge, with Berkane in 13th place in the table.